allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 * The instability primarily occurred during the service scaling-up process, initially triggered by the autoscaler.
 * Newly spawned instances were predominantly affected.
 * The issues were reported solely for operations directed to a specific node within the cluster.
-* A temporary mitigation for the problems involved repeatedly restarting the failing application instances.
+* A temporary mitigation of the problems involved repeatedly restarting the failing application instances.
 * There was a noticeable pattern on the driver side that preceded the widespread errors, including timeouts and the inability to send requests due to a non-writable channel.